3.09.00 - Sustainable forest operations for forest landscape restoration

 - Providing operational recommendations for silvicultural prescriptions where residual stand conditions have high structural heterogeneity, such as frequent fire natural forests and selective harvesting in secondary forest

-- Multi-objective optimization that includes non-market benefits, especially carbon sequestration
+Multi-objective optimization that includes non-market benefits, especially biodiversity and carbon outcomes.